 Finally, some gemologists hypothesize that the immense pressure endured by the stone during its creation could also play a role in creating this beautiful color.

-Purple Color Intensity Levels
+What Are Purple Diamond Color Intensity Levels?

-As like all fancy colored diamond, purple gems come in all sorts of saturation levels.
+As like all fancy colored diamond, purple diamonds come in all sorts of saturation levels.
 Using the GIA Grading Scale for Fancy Diamonds, we can see that the hue of these stones can range from:

 - Very Light